ccmuyuu/NepTrain/docs/source/index.rst

 NepTrain documentation
 =========================
-Welcome to NepTrain – an advanced automation toolkit for training neural network potentials (NEP).
+Welcome to NepTrain – an advanced automation toolkit for training neuroevolution potential (NEP).
 Simplify your workflows with seamless integration of GPUMD, VASP, and NEP, offering features like perturbation, active learning, single-point energy calculations, and efficient potential training.

 .. toctree::